|Value||Eligibility||Open date||Close date|

 d.
 Deferral of the scholarship is not permitted.

-e.
-Transfer of the scholarship, within the same faculty, may be permitted with the written approval of the Dean.
+f.
+Transfer of the scholarship, within the same faculty, may be permitted with the written approval of the Dean of the Sydney Conservatorium of Music.

 a.
-To continue receipt of the scholarship, the recipient must maintain a minimum WAM of 65 each semester.
+To continue receipt of the scholarship, the recipient must maintain a minimum Semester Average Mark (SAM) of 65 each semester.

 b.
 Recipients undertaking an exchange during the tenure of this scholarship are required to have achieved a Satisfied Requirements grade (SR) to receive their next payment.